The seemingly bare spaces on the hillside comprise the cemetery. This picture was taken from the Southwest corner of the old city, looking Northeast.

 We passed near a Russian Orthodox church about halfway down whose golden domes sparkle brightly above the treetops.
 The church was built in 1886 to honor Mary Magdalene.

-About halfway down we came to the church of Dominus Flevit, (The Lord Wept).
+A little further down we came to the church of Dominus Flevit, (The Lord Wept).
 This church was built by the Crusaders on the spot where it is believed Jesus visualized the destruction of Jerusalem and cried.
 It is build in the shape of a teardrop.
 There are ancient tombs right next to the church.

 From that little church we wandered on down and eventually arrived at the Garden of Gethsemane - or what's left of it.
 Civilization has closed in around the ancient garden and has shrunk it down to less area than the size of a basketball court.
 It is now surrounded by an wrought iron fence so visitors cannot actually wander through the garden itself.
 But it is full of ancient olive trees and it's not difficult to imagine Jesus and His disciples sitting here.